veesix-networks/pyisckea/README.md

 server = Kea(host="http://localhost", port=8000)
 ```

-3. Call API commands based on the Daemon
+3) Call API commands based on the Daemon to interact with the APIs

 ```python
 subnets_v4 = server.dhcp4.subnet4_list()

 for subnet in subnets_v4: